PiggyJerry/MammoVQA/README.md

 We demonstrate a simple diagnosis case here to show how to inference on MammoVQA with our LLaVA-Mammo.
 Feel free to modify it as you want.

 - S1.
-Download [Model checkpoint](https://drive.google.com/file/d/1uFCrOTbsvug8YZoHKR7wlvoTSwzB32EY/view?usp=sharing) of LLaVA-Mammo, and unzip it to `Quick_demo` path.
+Download Model checkpoint (need request) of LLaVA-Mammo, and unzip it to `Quick_demo` path.
 - S2. `python /MammoVQA/Quick_demo/eval.py` to inference, and you can get the result file in `/MammoVQA/Result/LLaVA-Mammo.json`.
 - S3. `python /MammoVQA/Eval/LLM.py` to calculate metrics.
 ## Citation